Social network photo printing.

 - Responsibilities:Visual design, frontend & backend development

 - Technologies:AngularJS, jQuery, Cordova, Wayin API

-- Timeframe: 21st September 2014 - 21st September 2014
+- Timeframe:November 2014 – December 2014

-We got commissioned to make a photo printing booth that would use iPad apps to print photos from social media in real-time.
-Users would be able to use the iPads to search for and select photos they had posted on Instagram, Facebook, and Twitter, and then send it wirelessly to a printer nearby where it would be printed instantaneously.
+We were commissioned by the Hong Kong Jockey Club to develop a photo printing booth that would use iPads to print photos in real-time.
+Users would be able to use the iPads to search for and select photos they had posted on social media.
+The photo would be sent wirelessly to a printer nearby where it would be printed instantaneously.

 We developed the iPad app using Cordova.
 The app would send a HTTP

 GET request to the Wayin API service which would return a list of all the social media images of the event posted under a set of hashtags related to the event.

 The printing server was run on several laptops connected to high-speed photo printers.
 The server was built using AngularJS that would listen for HTTP requests respective to its printer ID on the local area network.
 Requests would be added to a queue which filtered duplicate requests.